 Stay mindful and acknowledge your worries

 Do not chastise yourself for having fears or worries.
 Instead take note of these concerns and write them down a few hours before bed.
 Observe the thought, acknowledge that its normal to feel like this, but then let it go.
+(Learn more about letting go here.)
 After you’ve written down your worries, try writing down three things that you were thankful for that day; these could be small things like hearing your child laugh, the sun shining or a nice home-cooked meal.